metalman3797/Cura-Dremel-Printer-Plugin/README.md

 # Cura-Dremel-3D20-Plugin
-Dremel Ideabuilder 3D20 plugin for Cura 3.x
+Dremel Ideabuilder 3D20 plugin for Cura 3.x.
+This code is **heavily** based upon the [cura gcode writer plugin](https://github.com/Ultimaker/Cura/tree/master/plugins/GCodeWriter)

 # Installation
 1. To install, simply clone the repository onto your machine, then copy the plugins/DremelGCodeWriter folder into your <cura install>/plugins folder.